 Politicians warn that if we end the lockdown too soon we will have wasted all the sacrifices we have made in sheltering in place for so long.
 So, too, if we try to go back to a world of Pseudocommunity, we will have not derived any value from the revelations of Chaos, nor from all the introspection of Emptiness.
 We see it now; we appreciate what is important – releasing what we now see was not necessary, not life-giving, not supportive of the inhabitants of this planet.
 If we went back to where we were, all this would have been a waste of time.

 Are we a people of pretence, a Pseudocommunity (haven’t we had enough of that?), or can we be a true Community people at last?

 We are people who care about one another.
 We are resilient, empathetic, strong and compassionate.
 These are not merely the characteristics of people in a crisis; these are the characteristics that reveal themselves when people are in a crisis.

 I’ve lived in this neighbourhood for nearly four years.
 During this time, I’ve gone for daily walks around the neighbourhood and said hello to the people I passed on the streets.
 I couldn’t help but notice how quiet this neighbourhood was, that there were hardly any people on the streets, and all the porches were empty.
 And with the exception of the children who initiated greetings, most of the people I greeted did not even respond.

 That changed with COVID-19.
 No one sits on their back decks anymore.
-They are sitting on their front porches.
-Before COVID-19, the only people I saw on the streets were those walks were mandated by their dogs.
+They sit on their front porches.
+Before COVID-19, the only people I saw on the streets were those whose walks were mandated by their dogs.
 Now, I see people walking with their children, their partners, their friends.
 They are on bikes, skateboards, and rollerblades.
 And everyone smiles and waves and speaks to one another.